 - Decide what you want to achieve - Are you looking to earn some extra money in preparation for the next academic year, or do you have a clear plan that relates to your career?

-- Make use of university support - Your university careers service will have listings of opportunities on offer as well as helping you with your CV and interview preparation.
+- Make use of university support - Your university careers service will have listings of opportunities on offer and will be able to help you with your CV and interview preparation.

 - Be proactive - Hand out CVs in person, particularly in the retail and hospitality sectors.
 Or phone the company to introduce yourself to a targeted individual, outlining what you're looking for.